neuml/txtai/README.md

 ## Configuration

-The following section goes over available settings for Embeddings and Extractor instances.
+The following sections cover available settings for each txtai component.
+See the example notebooks for detailed examples on how to use each txtai component.

 ### Embeddings

+An Embeddings instance is the engine that provides similarity search.
+Embeddings can be used to run ad-hoc similarity comparisions or build/search large indices.

 Embeddings parameters are set through the constructor.
 Examples below.